Helpful Plumbing Tips from Morton Plumbing of Nashville

 The most effective way to clear a clog is with a snake.
 You may purchase a snake at a hardware store that carries plumbing supplies or a plumbing supply store.
 You can try using a plunger or a chemical drain.

-Safety Tip: Don’t mix chemicals.
+Warning: Don’t mix chemicals.
 Mixing an acid and an alkali cleaner can cause an explosion.
 Don’t look down the drain after pouring a chemical.
 The solution often boils up and gives off toxic fumes.

 Morton Plumbing is always glad to assist you with any drain clogs.
 Send a Nashville service request to Morton Plumbing.